About

 While initially conceived as being industry-driven, the Index is being developed collaboratively and pre-competitively for the benefit of all players across the food system.
 Having a balanced governance process is important for its credibility and success.

-As an outcome of Phase 2C, a detailed governance roadmap is presented in the May 2022 Final Report - Part 1: Synthesis of Results.
+As an outcome of Phase 2C, a detailed governance roadmap was presented in the May 2022 Final Report - Part 1: Synthesis of Results.
+In phase 3, the partners published a governance structure to take the work forward; see May 2023 Final Report – Part 4: The Centre for Agri-Food Benchmarking.

 4. Who will pay for the National Index?